-If you’ve managed a fleet for any length of time, you may have encountered accidents where it’s impossible to determine fault through evidence.
+If you’ve managed a fleet for any length of time, you may have encountered fleet vehicle accidents where it’s impossible to determine fault through evidence.
 In these cases, accident investigators must rely on eyewitness testimony to assign fault.
 You may have also had drivers who believed they were falsely accused of moving violations.

 Perhaps more importantly, the best dashcams now record in both directions.
-That is, they capture both the road in front of a vehicle and what was going on inside.
+That is, they capture both the road in front of a vehicle and what was going on inside the cabin.
 Without this technology, you may not be able to defend your drivers when someone accuses them of distracted driving.
 And you might not know which drivers are distracted by their cell phone and not paying attention to the road.
 Not only that, dashcam footage can be instrumental in speeding up insurance claims, and even clearing your drivers of fault in many cases.

 Lately, it’s become common to see dashcam footage on YouTube or even on the nightly news.
 Videos capturing near misses, fraudulent activity, and even touching moments have gone viral.
 People are beginning to see how valuable dashcams are in fighting false claims against them.
 This, combined with a general growth in concern for safety, has led to a rise in popularity across the country.

-According to the CDC, in 2017, 1,299 U.S. workers driving or riding in a motor vehicle on a public road died in a work-related crash (25% of all work-related deaths).
-Among these 1,299 deaths, the Transportation and Warehousing industry had the highest share (40%), followed by Construction (11%), Wholesale and Retail Trade (9%), and Agriculture, Forestry, Fishing, and Hunting (7%).
+According to the CDC, in 2017, 1,299 US workers driving or riding in a motor vehicle on a public road died in a work-related crash (25% of all work-related deaths).
+Among these deaths, the Transportation and Warehousing industry had the highest share (40%), followed by Construction (11%), Wholesale and Retail Trade (9%), and Agriculture, Forestry, Fishing, and Hunting (7%).
 The highest proportion of roadway fatalities involved semi, tractor-trailer, and tanker trucks (38%), followed by pickup trucks (14%), delivery trucks/vans (11%) and automobiles (9%).
 With statistics like this, it’s vital for every fleet manager to be thinking about ways to mitigate their fleet’s accident risk.
 But are more cameras on the road really helping?

-Beyond consumer concerns, there are plenty of solid reasons for commercial fleets to implement dashcam technology in their vehicles.
-A fleet manager can’t be everywhere at once, but a dash cam can give you eyes inside and out of each of your cars, vans, or trucks as they go about their appointed routes.
+Beyond consumer concerns, there are plenty of solid reasons for commercial fleets to implement fleet dashcam technology in their vehicles.
+A fleet manager can’t be everywhere at once, but a fleet dash cam can give you eyes inside and out of each of your cars, vans, or trucks as they go about their appointed routes.

 Of course, as with any technology, there are a few possible downfalls too.
-It’s important to remember that dashcams can be used against you as well.
-You’ll also need to check the laws regarding dashcams in your state as these can vary.
+It’s important to remember that dash cams can be used against you as well.
+You’ll also need to check the laws regarding dash cams in your state, as these can vary.
 In some states, though private drivers can use dash cams in their vehicles if they choose, commercial dash cams may be considered a breach of privacy for your drivers.

-If you’ve made the decision to implement dashcams in your fleet, the first step is to find the right dash cam for your company’s needs.
+If you’ve made the decision to implement dash cams in your fleet, the first step is to find the right dash cam for your company’s needs.
 With a wide variety of devices on the market, each has its own features, strengths, and weaknesses.
-Here are a few things to consider when shopping for your new dashcam solution.
+Here are a few things to consider when shopping for your new dash cam solution:

 Then there are the standard technical specs.
 A good dash cam should include a video resolution of at least 1080p.
-It should be able to capture video footage in low light and ideally should include a night vision function.
+It should be able to capture video footage in low light and ideally should include a night-vision function.
 Storage capacity should be at least 32 gigabytes with long loop times in order to capture enough relevant footage to cover you should a situation arise.

 You’ll want a camera with multiple lenses for front- and rear-facing coverage.
 This allows you to record what’s happening on the road, but also what’s happening in the driver’s seat.
 The camera should have built-in Wi-Fi for easy file transfer.
 And you will probably want a camera that features a parking mode, which is usually a time-lapse feature.
 This allows for surveillance when your vehicle isn’t in operation.

-In the end, the question of dashcam usage is an important business decision.
-Be sure you do thorough research and choose a dashboard camera solution that works best for your fleet and covers its needs.
-Schedule a demo with our DashCam team today to learn how Azuga Fleet with DashCam can make your fleet safer and more profitable.
+In the end, the question of dash cam usage is an important business decision.
+Be sure you do thorough research and choose a dashboard camera solution that works best for your fleet and covers its needs best.
+Schedule a demo with Azuga’s Dash Cam team today to learn how Azuga Fleet with Dash Cam can make your fleet safer and more profitable.